 (Valid for 3 years)

-To become an Accredited Plus member your site will be inspected by a UKPSF independent inspector.
+To become an Accredited Plus member your site will need to be inspected by a UKPSF inspector.

-The inspection incurs an additional fee of £200, plus travel Expenses.
+The inspection incurs an additional fee of £200, plus travel expenses for each inspecton.

 Accreditation Plus lasts for a period of 3 years before being renewed assuming that the basic annual membership is maintained.